rolspace/blazor-football-scoreboard/README.md

 In order to run the integration tests successfully, a connection to a MySQL database is required.

-A test database is provided with the Docker Compose file found in the integration tests project directory, `tests/Football.Application.IntegrationTests/docker-compose.testdb.yml`.
+The test database can be run via the Docker Compose file found in the integration tests project directory, [docker-compose.testdb.yml](/tests/Football.Application.IntegrationTests/docker-compose.testdb.yml).

-The Compose file references an SQL file, `football_testdb.sql`, which is used to seed data to the test database.
-The SQL file can be found in the `data` folder in the integration tests project directory.
-The very first time the Compose file runs, the startup will take a bit longer due to the seeing process.
+The Compose file references an SQL file, [football_testdb.sql](/tests/Football.Application.IntegrationTests/data/football_testdb.sql), which is used to seed data to the test database.
+The very first time the Compose file runs, the startup will take a bit longer due to the seeding process.

-The Compose file expects a `db.env` file with the secrets required to run the test database.
-These values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/):
+The Compose file requires an env file with the name *db.env*.
+This file should be at the [root of the integration tests project](/tests/Football.Application.IntegrationTests/).
+The following values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/) and should be included in the env file:

 - MYSQL_ROOT_PASSWORD
 - MYSQL_USER
 - MYSQL_PASSWORD

-The contents of the file should be similar to the example below:
+The contents of the env file should be similar to the example below:

 ```
 MYSQL_ROOT_PASSWORD={MYSQL ROOT USER PASSWORD}